lightbend/config/HOCON.md

 be silently ignored (as if the included file contained only an empty object).

+Other IO errors probably should not be ignored but implementations will have to make a judgment which IO errors reflect an ignorable missing file, and which reflect a problem to bring to the user's attention.

 #### Include semantics: file formats and extensions

 Implementations may support including files in other formats.